netmod-wg/enhanced-acl-netmod/draft-ietf-netmod-acl-extensions.md

          URI: urn:ietf:params:xml:ns:yang:iana-icmpv6-types
          Registrant Contact: The IESG.
          XML: N/A; the requested URI is an XML namespace.

+         URI: urn:ietf:params:xml:ns:yang:iana-ipv6-ext-types
+         Registrant Contact: The IESG.
+         XML: N/A; the requested URI is an XML namespace.
 ~~~

 ## YANG Module Name Registrations